clj-pdf/clj-pdf/README.md

 NOTE: using the `:pages` option will cause the complete document to reside in memory for post processing.

-### Known issues

-When a `:bottom-margin` property is set on the document and the document has chapters, borders in tables after the first occurrence of a chapter tag will not render correctly.

 ### Templating support

 The library provides some rudimentary templating options, the `template` macro can be used to generate a function which accepts a sequence of maps,